Comedy Central (French TV channel)

-Comedy Central is a French pay television channel operated by Paramount France.
+Comedy Central is a French pay television channel based on the original namesake American channel operated by Paramount Networks France.

 History

 Comedy Central was launched in France on 4 October 2018, along with the launch of a French digital content division for social medias, Viacom Digital Studios France.

 On 8 October 2019, Comedy Central joined Canal+.
+It ceased satellite broadcast on 20 April 2022.

 Comedy Central and Paramount Channel were launched in Belgium on 7 April 2020 on VOO, on 14 April on Telenet and on 1 January 2021 on Proximus.

 Programming

 Comedy Central broadcast comedy shows and series.
 Comedy Central France premiered many Comedy Central shows in French, and offers many programmes in simulcast with the United States (The Daily Show, South Park, Crank Yankers...).

-In mornings, Comedy Central airs cartoons (Sanjay and Craig and Hey Arnold!).
-In most of its daily and night-time, Comedy Central airs shows (Takeshi's Castle, The World's Funniest Moments, Punk'd) and a few series (How I Met Your Mother, The Fresh Prince of Bel-Air).
+In mornings, Comedy Central used to air cartoons (Sanjay and Craig and Hey Arnold!).
+As of 2024, Comedy Central also airs shows during night-time (The World's Funniest Moments) and during most of the time a selection of series (Becker, Everybody Hates Chris, Frasier, Workaholics).
 Films are sometimes shown in evening.